HorstBaerbel/action-clang-format/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Installs [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and runs it recursively on files a directory reports errors using a diff.
-Can use a [.clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) file for style (if style: 'file').
+Runs [clang-format](https://clang.llvm.org/docs/ClangFormat.html) recursively on files in a directory and reports errors using a diff.
+Can use a [.clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) file for style (when using style: 'file').

 If you find a bug or make an improvement your pull requests are appreciated.